 Faster loading speed is the key to generate sales online.
-Loading speed has been a biggest drawback of magento 1 website compared to other eCommerce platform like wooCommerce or shopify.
-You would need third party extensions such as Varnish or Turpentine to implement full page caching.
+Loading speed has been the biggest drawback of the Magento 1 website compared to other eCommerce platforms like wooCommerce or Shopify.
+You would need third-party extensions such as Varnish or Turpentine to implement full page caching.

-These extension not only requires extra efforts and investment to setup but we have also experienced lots of malfunctioning happening due these.
+These extensions not only require extra efforts and investment to set up but we have also experienced lots of malfunctioning happening due to these.

-Magento 2 has inbuilt support for all these important features like varnish and full page caching.
+Magento 2 has inbuilt support for all these important features like varnish and full-page caching.
 Internal caching means faster page load time.
-That delivers the content of your catalog to customers in fraction of a second and makes the life easier for your back-end processing team.
+That delivers the content of your catalog to customers in a fraction of a second and makes life easier for your back-end processing team.

-So if website speed has been a concern for you in magento 1, than you get your biggest concern resolved with magento 2.
-Customer will definitely enjoy faster loading website and that surely leads to more conversions.
+So if website speed has been a concern for you in Magento 1, then you get your biggest concern resolved with Magento 2.
+Customers will definitely enjoy faster loading websites and that surely leads to more conversions.

 Conversion friendly checkout

-Conversion optimisation specialist recommend a faster loading checkout with minimum number of steps and no other distractions on the checkout page.
+Conversion optimization specialists recommend a faster loading checkout with a minimum number of steps and no other distractions on the checkout page.

-Checkout process in magento 1 was too lengthy and slow leading to higher abandonment.
+The checkout process in Magento 1 was too lengthy and slow leading to higher abandonment.

-In magento 2 the checkout process is much more simplified, requires only necessory information from the customer and offers easier options of guest checkout and customer login.
-Email address filed right on the top making it easier for customer to fill in and full information from their account.
+In Magento 2 the checkout process is much more simplified, requires only necessary information from the customer, and offers easier options of guest checkout and customer login.
+Email address filed right on the top making it easier for customers to fill in and full information from their account.

-Allows guest customer to create an account after checkout if they want.
-Nice compact summary of cart on the right makes it one of the best checkout process for any eCommerce platform.
+Allows guest customers to create an account after checkout if they want.
+A nice compact summary of the cart on the right makes it one of the best checkout processes for any eCommerce platform.

 Easy to understand back-end admin

-It’s quite obvious for a non technical user to get overwhelmed with back-end of a magento 1 website.
-User interface, organisation of section, terminology used in magento 1 are all good for a technical person but a non technical merchant find it quite difficult to understand and manage.
+It’s quite obvious for a non-technical user to get overwhelmed with the back-end of a Magento 1 website.
+The user interface, organization of section, the terminology used in Magento 1 are all good for a technical person but a non-technical merchant finds it quite difficult to understand and manage.

-Here is a list of important improvements that has been carried out in the magento backend –
+Here is a list of important improvements that have been carried out in the Magento backend –

 - Nice flat user interface looking much modern and simplified at the same time

-- Organisation of sections is much more meaningful and relevant
+- The organization of sections is much more meaningful and relevant

-- Flexible data grids allowing you to organise the columns as per your own ease and choice
+- Flexible data grids allowing you to organize the columns as per your own ease and choice

-- Separate filter option and filter breadcrumb makes it easier search through available data.
+- A separate filter option and filter breadcrumb make it easier to search through available data.
 Breadcrumb shows you all applied filter making it easier to understand available information

 - Simplified product creation workflow.
-Better organisation of important product attribute, simplified process of variant product creation, instant option to create new attribute right from the product creation screen, non technical terminology makes it really easier for any newbie to understand and manage.
+Better organization of important product attribute, a simplified process of variant product creation, instant option to create new attribute right from the product creation screen, non-technical terminology makes it really easier for any newbie to understand and manage.

-Magento team recognised the importance of mobile friendly store giving a high priority to mobile responsive technology in the development of theme.
+Magento team recognized the importance of mobile-friendly stores giving a high priority to mobile responsive technology in the development of theme.
 Faster loading speed is another added advantage for mobile website visitors.
-Mobile friendly and faster loading website gets better visibility in search engines and that’s an added advantage for an online store.
+The mobile-friendly and faster-loading website gets better visibility in search engines and that’s an added advantage for an online store.

-Flexibility has been the biggest advantage of magento 1 and magento 2 takes this one to another level making it more easier for developers to customise the store as per merchant’s requirements.
+Flexibility has been the biggest advantage of Magento 1 and Magento 2 takes this one to another level making it easier for developers to customize the store as per the merchant’s requirements.

 Better Testing Framework

-With a inbuilt regression testing framework, Magento 2 is a savior here.
+With an inbuilt regression testing framework, Magento 2 is a savior here.
 This new framework makes it easier to perform functional and regression testing.
-That way rolling out of a new feature is much more hassle free.
+That way rolling out a new feature is much more hassle-free.

 How smooth or painful the migration process is?